-Some districts may have “N/A” for both the graduation and the drop rate.
-These districts do not graduate students, so they do not have graduation or drop counts.
+Some districts may have “N/A” for both the graduation and the dropout rate.
+These districts do not graduate students, so they do not have graduation or dropout counts.
 They’ve been included in the report to ensure records for graduating buildings within the non-graduating district are included.

 If you have questions not addressed here or in the linked resources, please contact CEPI customer support at email@example.com.

-To protect the privacy of individual students, CEPI applies data suppression rules to sensitive data when report settings would yield fewer than 10 students in a given group.
-Complementary groups may also be suppressed.
-In some cases, values less than 10 may be shown when there is no risk of identifying individual students.
+To protect the privacy of individual students, CEPI uses data suppression rules whenever report settings would yield fewer than 10 students in a given group.
 Secure users can log in to view unsuppressed data for their authorized location.
-Please see How CEPI Protects Education Data for more information.

 See the glossary for additional terms and acronyms used on MI School Data.

 4-year rate year: Total number of students who completed high school with a regular diploma in four years or less; or if enrolled in an early/middle college, completed high school with a regular diploma AND an associate degree or other advanced certificate in five years or less.